Darlington, New South Wales

-Darlington is a small, inner-city suburb of Sydney, in the state of New South Wales, Australia.
-Darlington is located about 3 kilometres south of the Sydney central business district and is part of the local government area of the City of Sydney.
+Darlington is a small, inner-city suburb of Sydney, New South Wales, Australia.
+Darlington is located about three kilometres south of the Sydney central business district and is part of the local government area of the City of Sydney.
 At the time of its incorporation in 1864, it had the distinction of being the smallest municipality in the Sydney metropolitan area, at a mere 44 acres.
 Darlington is bordered by City Road, Cleveland Street, Golden Grove Street, Wilson Street and Abercrombie Street.

 History

 First Nations history of Darlington

 The first Aboriginal inhabitants of Darlington were the Cadigal people of the Eora belonging to the wider Dharug language group.
 The Cadigal were a coastal people who subsisted on fishing, hunting land animals and gathering shellfish and plants.
 Darlington was part of their southern range bordered by the Kameygal clan to the south at Botany Bay and the Wangal clan to the west.